journey-js/journey/README.md

 ## Setup
 Download a [Journey release](https://github.com/journey-js/journey/releases) and include the file *journey.js* in your application.

 To kickstart a project use [Journey Template](TODO) which provides a build environment based on ES6 modules.
+Also see the section [Development Setup](dev-setup.md).

 ## Basic Usage
 Journey has the same API as  [Roadtrip](https://github.com/Rich-Harris/roadtrip) with some extras.